A Sequential Empirical Central Limit Theorem for Multiple Mixing Processes with Application to B-Geometrically Ergodic Markov Chains: Introduction

 This process is also referred to as a Kiefer process.
 Applying the continuous mapping theorem to the supremum-functional, we obtain the asymptotic distribution of the test statistic $T_n$ under the null hypothesis, that is

 Note that, in fact this result remains true for general $\F$-indexed empirical processes, (see \autoref{pro:test-statistic}).

-The remainder of this paper is organized as follows: in \autoref{sec:SECLT-spectralgap} we present sequential empirical CLTs for $\B$-geometrically ergodic Markov chains (\autoref{the:spectral-gap}) and dynamical systems that have a spectral gap on the transfer operator (\autoref{the:dynamical-system}).
-More abstract results, such as a sequential empirical CLT for \hyperref[def:mm]{\emph{multiple mixing}} random variables (\autoref{the:sq-ep-clt_mm}), are stated in \autoref{sec:SECLT}.
-These results will be the foundation for the later proof of the theorems from \autoref{sec:SECLT-spectralgap}.
-The proofs of the aforementioned results can be found in \autoref{sec:proof_SECLT}, \ref{sec:proof_covariance} and \ref{sec:proof_SECLT-spectralgap}.
-The asymptotic distribution of the test statistic $T_n$ (\autoref{pro:test-statistic}) is given in the appendix.
+The remainder of this paper is organized as follows: In \autoref{sec:SECLT}, we recall some definitions and give the statement of a sequential empirical CLT for multiple mixing processes (\autoref{the:sq-ep-clt_mm}).
+We also discuss an application of our general technique to the situation of the ergodic automorphisms of the torus.
+In \autoref{sec:SECLT-spectralgap}, as application, we present sequential empirical CLTs for $\B$-geometrically ergodic Markov chains (\autoref{the:spectral-gap}) and dynamical systems with a transfer operator having a spectral gap (\autoref{the:dynamical-system}).
+A concrete application of \autoref{the:spectral-gap} to Lipschitz iterative models that contract on average (\autoref{thm:ite}) is also given in this section.
+The asymptotic distribution of the test statistic $T_n$ (\autoref{pro:test-statistic}) is given in \autoref{sec:stat}.
+The proofs of the main results are postponed to \autoref{sec:proof_SECLT} and \autoref{sec:proof_covariance}.